yuvalmGS/gigaspaces-wiki-jekyll/xap97net/document-object-interoperability.markdown

 # Requirements

 When working with documents the user is in charge of creating and registering the space type descriptor manually before writing/reading documents.
-When working with concrete objects the system implicitly generates a space type descriptor for the object's class using attributes or {{gs.xml}} files when the class is used for the first time.
+When working with concrete objects the system implicitly generates a space type descriptor for the object's class using attributes or `gs.xml` files when the class is used for the first time.
 In order to inter-operate, the same type descriptor should be used for both concrete objects and documents.

 If the object's class is in the application's AppDomain, or the object type is already registered in the space, there's no need to register it again - the application will retrieve it automatically when it's used for the first time.
 For example:
 {code:java}